 Many grandparents naturally want to help prepare their grandchildren to have a great future, and helping to fund their education is a favorite route.
 According to Fidelity's 2014 Grandparents and College Savings Study,1 72% of grandparents think it’s important to help pay for their grandchildren's college, and more than half (53%) of those surveyed are currently contributing or are planning to do so.

-As parents, how can you help your own parents play a role in your child’s future by their contributions to his or her college savings?
+As parents, how can you help your own parents contribute to your child's education savings?

-There are a number of strategies for grandparents to help, including the three tax-advantaged savings options below.
+There are a number of strategies for grandparents to help, including the 3 tax-advantaged savings options below.
 Consider how they might impact the whole family: grandparents, the grandchildren, and you.

 The 529 college savings plan offers an appealing combination of tax advantages, control, flexibility, and minimal impact on student aid.